- This event has passed.

 “The Foundation for Jesus and the Church”

-Join us for a Hope Institute study of Isaiah, beginning the week of Oct 8!
+Join us for a Hope Institute study of Isaiah, continuing into Advent through Dec 17.

 If you were an early first-century follower of Jesus and wanting to understand the times, what was the go-to scripture for understanding this new movement of God?
 The Book of Isaiah!

 After the Psalms, Isaiah may have been the most referenced scripture by Jesus.
 Would you like to begin to grasp this foundation text as early believers did?
-Come join a 7 week guided tutorial – weekly presentations followed by discussion to grapple with the implications for being a fruitful follower of Jesus today.
+Come join a guided tutorial of the final chapters – weekly presentations followed by discussion to grapple with the implications for being a fruitful follower of Jesus today.

 The NT gospel is grounded in history of what God said and did as recorded in the First Testament.
 The scriptural foundation of the early church was the First Testament (2 Tim.
 3:14-17).
 The primary book undergirding this movement was the book of Isaiah.
 The NT Gospel writers and Paul heavily draw from Isaiah’s writings.